 \section{Experiments}

-In this section, we validate the efficacy of \textsc{TT-Sparse} across the 3 main tabular tasks: binary and multiclass classification, and regression.
-Our evaluation aims to answer 2 fundamental questions: (1) Can \textsc{TT-Sparse} generate rule sets that are Pareto-competitive, offering a better trade-off between predictive performance and complexity compared to existing interpretable models?
-(2) How does the performance of \textsc{TT-Sparse} compare to \textsc{TabM} \cite{tabm}, the current state-of-the-art non-pretrained deep learning architecture for tabular data?
-The code for this project is publicly available at \footnote{https://anonymous.4open.science/r/sparse-CF97}.
+We validate \textsc{TT-Sparse} on 28 tabular datasets (14 binary, 7 multiclass, 7 regression), evaluating whether it achieves Pareto-competitive performance-complexity trade-offs against interpretable baselines and how it compares to \textsc{TabM} \citep{tabm}, the SOTA non-pretrained tabular model.

-\textbf{Datasets and Tasks.} We conduct experiments on 28 datasets (14 binary, 7 multiclass, 7 regression).
-We evaluate the Area Under the Receiver Operating Characteristic Curve (\textbf{ROC-AUC}) score for the binary and multiclass (One-vs-Rest) classification to judge predictive performance while handling class imbalance.
-For regression tasks, we evaluate the $\mathbf{R^2}$ score.
+\textbf{Datasets and Metrics.} We evaluate ROC-AUC for classification (One-vs-Rest for multiclass) to judge predictive performance while handling class imbalance and $R^2$ for regression.
+All models are trained with cross-entropy loss for classification and MSE for regression.